Looking for a substitute for turmeric? Discover 10 flavorful alternatives that can add color and depth to your dishes.

 Other spices included in curry are cumin and fenugreek.
 There is no heat in a standard curry mix, and it works well with most savory dishes.
 As there are other seasonings included in this mix, it will not be a perfect replacement in all recipes.

-Paprika can work as a replacement due to the peppery taste and slight earthiness it offers.
+Paprika can work as a good substitute due to the peppery taste and slight earthiness it offers.
 Unlike turmeric, paprika provides a sweeter taste.
 There will be a flavor difference when used in recipes.

-It also provides a similar bitter taste to turmeric.
 Don’t use too much cumin as a replacement, or it can create an unpleasant taste in your recipe.
 This spice is most often used in Indian and Mexican recipes.
-As noted, it’s one of the main ingredients in curries.
-In Mexican food, it’s often used to season taco meat.
 Use cumin in sauces and seasonings for meat (especially beef and pork).